metabase/metabase/docs/users-guide/05-visualizing-results.md

 - [Funnel](#funnel)
 - [Map](#maps)

-To change how the answer to your question is displayed, click on the Visualization button in the bottom-right of the screen to open the visualization selection sidebar.
+To change how the answer to your question is displayed, click on the **Visualization** button in the bottom-right of the screen to open the visualization sidebar.

 ![Visualization options](images/VisualizeChoices.png)

-If a particular visualization doesn’t really make sense for your answer, that option will appear grayed-out in the sidebar.
+If a particular visualization doesn’t really make sense for your answer, that option will appear grayed out in the sidebar.
 You can still select a grayed-out option, though you might need to open the chart options to make your selection work with your data.

-Once a question is answered, you can save or download the answer, or add it to a dashboard or Pulse.
+Once a question returns results, you can save the question, download the results, or add the question to a **Dashboard** or **Pulse**.

 ## Visualization types and options

 Each visualization type has its own advanced options you can tweak.
-Just click the Settings button next to the Visualization button to see all your options.
+Just click the **Settings** button next to the Visualization button to see all your options.
 The options panel also automatically opens up whenever you pick a new visualization type.
 Here's an overview of what you can do:

 ### Numbers

-This option is for displaying a single number, nice and big.
-The options for numbers include adding character prefixes or suffixes to it (so you can do things like put a currency symbol in front or a percent at the end), setting the number of decimal places you want to include, and multiplying your result by a number (like if you want to multiply a decimal by 100 to make it look like a percent).
+The Numbers option is for displaying a single number, nice and big.
+The options for numbers include:

+- **Adding character prefixes or suffixes** to it (so you can do things like put a currency symbol in front or a percent at the end),
+- **Setting the number of decimal places** you want to include, and
+- **Multiplying your result by a number** (like if you want to multiply a decimal by 100 to make it look like a percent).
 If you want to _divide_ by a number, then just multiply it by a decimal (e.g, if your result is `100`, but you want it to display as `1`, simply multiply it by 0.01).

 ![Number](images/visualizations/number.png)

 ### Trends

 The Trend visualization is great for displaying how a single number has changed over time.
 To use this visualization, you'll need to have a single number grouped by a Time field, like the Count of Orders by Created At.
-The Trend will show you the value of the number during the most recent period, and below that you'll see how much the number has increased or decreased compared to its value in the period before that.
-The period is determined by your group-by field: if you're grouping by Day, the Trend will show you the most recent day compared to the day before that.
+The Trend will show you the value of the number during the most recent period, as well as how much the number has increased or decreased compared to its value in the previous period.
+The period is determined by your group-by field; if you're grouping by Day, the Trend will show you the most recent day compared to the day before that.

 ![Trend](images/visualizations/trend.png)